-Demand exceeds supply and we receive more proposals than we have available presentation slots.
+Demand exceeds supply and we will receive more proposals than we have available presentation slots.
 Some categories may receive a greater number of submissions than others.
 Proposal submission does not guarantee a speaking slot.

-Each individual listed as a speaker on the submission form will be sent a speaker confirmation letter and agreement form that outlines the specifics of their participation.
+In October 2019 confirmed speakers will be sent a speaker confirmation letter and agreement form that outlines the specifics of their participation.

 Speakers are required to register themselves and pay appropriate registration fees unless other arrangements are made with program manager.
 Contact Val Parks, CEO Close-Up Program Manager with questions –

 CEO Close-Up has instituted the following guidelines concerning Conference speakers and presentations:

 - Proposal submitter will provide confirmed Speaker Names and contact information as requested by the date provided in submission acceptance email.

 - Speaker confirmation letters and business agreement forms will be sent to ALL speakers.
 The Proposal Submitter will be copied on that communication.

 - Completed agreement forms must be completed by the deadline provided in Speaker Letter.

 Requests for expense reimbursement (hotel, airline, ground transportation, meals) and/or waiver of registration fees will not be permitted unless agreed to in advance and outlined in the speaker business agreement form.

 - Permission has been granted by the program presenters for official